Partial Timeline of the Empyraeum.

 48 EA, The North-West Flèva Dromos reaches Alexandria-in-the-Caucasus

-49 EA, A splinter force returning from Bryttan encounters resistance in the lands of the Gothic tribes on Scandia.
+49 EA, A splinter force returning from Brytton encounters resistance in the lands of the Gothic tribes on Scandia.
 In parts the terrain suits the inferior tribal force but, after 18 months of minor bloodshed, the local chiefs bend the knee.
 Work on Alexandria-of-the-North begins.

 51 EA, the North-South Flèva Dromos connects Alexandria-in-the-Caucasus to Alexandria-the-First.
-A system of fortified garrison-inns (shambal) begin to appear around major intersections of the Flèva Dromos, Known as the Peregrine Guild, they consisted of veterans of the Regular Irregulars and formed the basis for what would later be the Territorial Hoplite Regiments, local standing armies who would protect from banditry, assist in the event of disasters and form the backbone for the Empyraen Courier Service.
+A system of fortified garrison-inns (shambal) begin to appear around major intersections of the Flèva Dromos.
+Known as the Peregrine Guild, they consisted of retired veterans of the Regular Irregulars and formed the basis for what would later be the Territorial Hoplite Regiments, local standing armies who would protect from banditry, assist in the event of disasters and form the backbone for the Empyraen Courier Service.

 52 EA, work on the Great Library of Alexandria starts as literature, philosophers, and wise folk begin to pour in from all corners of the Empyraeum.
 The Pharos is completed and its torch lit for the first time.